minori-fh/Sip/README.md

 ![Loading page Screenshot](assets/Images/site_images/site-1.png)

 **Page for the user to make two choices:**
 1.)
-Do they want to drink alcohol or coffee?
+Do they want to drink alcohol or coffee? and 2.)
+What's most important to them: price or location?

 The user's choice was recorded using an on click event handler to determine which side of the image was clicked (left for alcohol and right for coffee).